 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking zonisamide and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.

 Take this medication by mouth as directed by your doctor, usually 1 to 2 times a day with or without food.
 Swallow the capsules whole.
-Do not crush or chew the capsules.
 To prevent kidney stones from forming, drink plenty of liquids while taking this medication unless your doctor instructs you otherwise.

 Dosage is based on your medical condition and response to treatment.
 It is very important to follow your doctor's dosing instructions exactly.
 Your doctor will start you on a low dose and slowly increase your dose.
 It may take several weeks or months to reach the best dose for you and to get the full benefit from this medication.